Sparshtaparia/Retail_QnA/README.md

 # AtliQ Tees: Talk to a Database

-This is an end to end LLM project based on Google Palm and Langchain.
+This is an end to end LLM project based on Groq LLM and Langchain.
 We are building a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
 AtliQ Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
 A store manager